stevedepp/fp-cloud-formation-clt-week-9/README.md

 #

-> *start typing dynamoDB and then click on DynamoDB*
+> *Start typing DynamoDB and then click on 'DynamoDB', ...*

 ### ServerlessProducer - LambdaExecutionRole2 role - new policy.